buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 Consider the following best practices when designing the app:

 * Optimize the request by only requesting data your app requires.
 We recommend using specific queries rather than a single all-purpose query.
 * Always use appropriate `first` or `last` values when requesting connections.
-Not providing those may default to up to 500 which can increase the requested complexity exponentially.
+Not providing those may default to 500 which can increase the requested complexity exponentially.
 * Use strategies like caching for data that you use often and are unlikely to be updated instead of calling APIs constantly.
 * Regulate the rate of your requests for smoother distribution.
 These can be done by using queues or scheduling API calls in appropriate intervals.
 * Use metadata about your app’s API usage, including rate limit status to manage app’s behaviour dynamically.